The other day I was searching the internet for something about the Newfoundland breed.

 A Newfoundland Dog is a Moderate-Maintenance Breed.

-A Newfoundland is high maintenance and requires daily, if not weekly, grooming.
+In regards to grooming, a Newfoundland is high maintenance and requires daily, if not weekly, grooming.

 “Its grooming needs are not demanding and it fits well for owners who are not willing to spend time and money on upkeep.”